Why do residents need another bag? The system works fine and people are used to it.

 Could Eco360 please provide general information regarding the Sanitary Landfill?

-Commercial clients may deposit non-sorted and non-recyclable waste at the Sanitary Landfill for a charge of $85/Tonne.
+Commercial clients may deposit non-sorted and non-recyclable waste at the Sanitary Landfill.
+For additional information and pricing, see here.

 Could Eco360 please provide general information regarding the Construction and Demolition Waste Landfill?